thereAreDevelopersInBrazil/DynamicKnowledgeBaseSystem/README.md

 I wrote this REAME with great care, but if you want to, you can skip to the end to see installation and running instructions!

 ## Project Setup:

-I got some templates and boilerplates but I decided to architech and code this project from zero for you guys 💙
+I got some templates and boilerplates but I decided to architech and code this project from zero for you guys 💙 So if there is something that is little tailored, handmade, its cause I did from scratch insted of copying

 For this project I used:
 - NodeJs + Typescript